-Ground floor Boys and girls toilets make strange noises Shop Boys & Sparkometer and talk to Boy Gallery Solo Gallery with flashing you.
-The hand Girls Toilets & Low light lights and dryers are Ticket Desk quite loud. sounds levels Chocolate Baby changing Accessible toilet doors Crocodile Corridor George's The Story Centre Crafty Kitchen The Courtyard There are lots of Toilet interactive The hand things in this The Front dryers are space.
+Ground floor Boys and girls toilets make strange noises Shop Boys & Sparkometer Solo Gallery and talk to Boy Gallery with flashing you.
+The hand Girls Toilets & Low light lights and dryers are Ticket Desk sounds quite loud. levels Chocolate Baby changing Accessible toilet doors Crocodile Corridor George's The Story Centre Crafty Kitchen The Courtyard There are lots of Toilet interactive The hand things in this The Front dryers are space.
 It can quite loud.
-Room get quite noisy Toilet Outside and busy in this space Stairs Lower Babbling Children Non-public Canny The coffee Lift and space machine café Eating Room Room Internal makes a After Story The lift kiosk loud noise.
-Stairs Telling this makes a can often noise talks Food smells be a quiet to you space www.roalddahlmuseum.org
+Room get quite noisy Toilet Outside and busy in this space Stairs The Children Lower Babbling Non-public Lift and The coffee Fillingspace machine Eating Room Room Internal makes a Station After Story The lift loud noise.
+Stairs Telling this Café kiosk makes a can often noise talks Food smells be a quiet to you space www.roalddahlmuseum.org